Hyperbolic 3-manifolds and Cluster Algebras: Examples

 \section{Examples}

 In the last section, we demonstrate Theorem \ref{thm_main} in the case of a once-punctured torus and of a five-punctured sphere.
-The examples are chosen for the sake of simplicity, and the same methods apply to more general mapping classes of more general punctured surfaces.
+The examples are chosen for the sake of simplicity, and the same methods apply to more general mapping classes of more general punctured surfaces (recall Remark \ref{rem.KT}).
+We also discuss an example of the six-punctured disc, to show that our formulation covers the non-hyperbolic cases not covered in Theorem \ref{thm_main}.